ladjs/i18n/README.md

 Redirects user with permanent `302` redirect to their detected locale if a valid language was not found for them.

+**NOTE:** As of v1.2.2 we have added a `ignoredRedirectGlobs` option you can pass to `new I18N({ ... })` which will ignore these paths for locale redirection.
+This is incredibly useful if you are using authentication providers and the `passport` library, e.g. you want to set `/auth/github/ok` as the callback URL for GitHub, but a redirect to `/en/auth/github/ok` would have occurred, thus causing authentication to fail due to a bad code.
+In this case, you would set `{ ignoredRedirectGlobs: [ '/auth/**/*' ] }` or simply `[ '/auth/google/ok' ]`.
+This package uses [multimatch][] internally which supports an Array, therefore you could negate certain paths if needed.
+See the documentation for [multimatch][] for more insight.

 It also sets the cookie `locale` for future requests to their detected locale.

 This also stores the `last_locale` (or whatever you configure the property name to be in the config option `lastLocaleField`) for a user via `ctx.state.user.save()`.